 Advocate and advance western technical issues for resolution.

+Regional Work Management Approach

 The Technical Steering Committee (TSC) has oversight of the technical tasks that are performed within the WRAP.
 In particular, the Board approved the TSC-drafted WRAP workplan which specifically defines the tasks to be completed by the WRAP, the timeframes for completion, and the work groups and subcommittees responsible for the completion of these tasks.
-The Workplan represents a comprehensive plan of those tasks necessary for the advancement of western regional efforts, particularly for western regional haze planning.
+The Workplan represents a comprehensive plan of those tasks necessary for the advancement of western regional efforts, particularly for western regional haze planning, including allocation of available budget and staffing over a specific timeframe.
 However, as WRAP progresses towards future planning efforts it is important that the Board and TSC identify those areas that could benefit from additional technical analyses and further research.
-These efforts may include but are not limited to continued western US regional haze planning support, ozone planning support, international impacts on western State air quality, oil and gas considerations, fire and smoke planning, etc. For these topics, the TSC, under Board oversight, may be in a unique position to advance knowledge or research in order to benefit western organizations as they continue planning efforts for these topics.
+These efforts may include but are not limited to continued western U.S. regional haze planning support, ozone planning support, international impacts on western State air quality, oil and gas considerations, fire and smoke planning, etc. For these topics, the TSC, under Board oversight, may be in a unique position to advance knowledge or research in order to benefit western organizations as they continue planning efforts for these topics.

 With continued completion of the 2018-2019 WRAP workplan tasks, and in the absence of a subsequent year workplan, it is important for the Board to establish the structure by which WRAP will continue to provide western organization support on topics that impact western air quality.
 This document outlines steps by which the TSC could review available information and technical efforts in order to identify knowledge or research gaps for western air quality topics of interest.
-In those instances where the TSC identifies gaps, it may be appropriate for TSC staff to pursue supplemental efforts to improve these gaps.
+In those instances, where the TSC identifies gaps, it may be appropriate for TSC staff to pursue supplemental efforts to improve these gaps.

-The TSC identifies a topic or issue of interest
+Topic Identification: The TSC identifies a topic or issue of interest

-TSC Co-Chairs secure an expert to discuss the topic at a future TSC meeting

-The topical expert presents background information on the topic and identifies knowledge gaps, when they occur and are known
+Topical Education: TSC Co-chairs secure an expert to discuss the topic at a future meeting.
+The expert presents background information on the topic, identifies known knowledge gaps, and answers TSC member questions.

-TSC members ask clarifying questions of the topical expert in order to bound the issue

-TSC members discuss additional analyses, if they exist, for which TSC members or an external contractor could improve knowledge gaps
+Determine Feasibility: TSC members discuss additional analyses for which TSC members or an external contractor could improve knowledge gaps.
 TSC members determine feasibility of future work based on the follow questions:

 Does a knowledge gap exist, if so, what additional work would benefit this gap?

-Would further research into this knowledge gap benefit western state, local, tribal, or federal planning efforts?
+Would further research into this knowledge gap benefit WRAP member planning efforts?

-Are there resources available (either WRAP members or contractors) to further research the gap?
+Are there WRAP budget and staff resources available to advance further research of the topic (see Budgeting and Staffing section of this document)?

-Where the TSC determines that additional work is warranted and can be supported by the TSC, a project lead should be identified

-The project lead should then scope the project needs and provide those to the TSC at the following meeting
+Project Staffing & Scoping: Where the TSC determines that additional work is feasible, a project lead should be assigned.
+The project lead should then scope the project needs and present to the TSC.